syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Index Value Binding

-Index value binding can be achieved by using [@bind-Index](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Index) attribute and it supports int and int nullable types.
+The Index value binding can be achieved by using `@bind-Index` attribute and it supports int and int nullable types.
 By using this attribute you can bind the values respective to its index.

 {% highlight cshtml %}